smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 exit points may be viewed using the IBM i command WRKREGINF.
 There is a set of LSAM programs used by a single registered exit program that support the various LSAM job tracking functions of: Tracking, Queuing and Capture.
-The LSAM\'s exit program is registered using the STRJOBTRK command, or the corresponding LSAM menu function on the Job Tracking sub-menu.
+The LSAM's exit program is registered using the STRJOBTRK command, or the corresponding LSAM menu function on the Job Tracking sub-menu.